husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/1-ros-introduction.md

 #### Structure of .launch file

-Structure of `.launch` file is defined in a markup language derived from XML and it's similar to HTML.
+Structure of `.launch` file is defined in a markup language derived from XML and similar to HTML.
 Content of the `.launch` file is inserted between the start and end tags: `<launch>...</launch>` (root element).
 Other elements including those that define nodes should be placed between them.
 You can define node using `node` element: